elibroftw/blog.elijahlopez.ca/content/posts/ethics-and-morality-is-hard.md

 ## Ethics

 If you think morality is complicated, wait till you see this!
-Ethics is so complicated, there are guidelines for specilizations!
+Ethics is so complicated, there are guidelines for specializations!
 It is even harder to generalize and make flexible than morality, but it is less severe, meaning we only need to cover most cases to improve the current system.
 We need to heavily depend on the spirit of the ethical building blocks, in order to establish a more ethical society.
-I had started writing about ethics a year before, so let's see if I can incorporate content from that abadoned article.
+I had started writing about ethics a year before, so let's see if I can incorporate content from that abandoned article.

 TODO: port other article